In Studio Etiquette

-• Be timely: Please arrive 10 minutes prior to all Live class times, 5 min for Virtual classes.
+• Be timely: Please arrive 10 minutes prior to all Live- Stream class times, Try to allow yourself 5 min to sit prior to pre recorded virtual classes, centering is an important thing when practicing yoga.

-• Plan: Pre register if possible, so we know you’re coming.
+• Plan: Pre register if possible, so we know you’re joining.

 • Mindful space: For some yoga is their sanctuary, please be mindful of conversations and volume, this applies to virtual and live classes.
 For virtual classes please mute as soon as you enter the online room, and remain muted until after class unless called upon.
 Additionally, please refrain from chat conversations prior and during classes.